Professors: Carlos L. V. Aiken,

-Entering students are expected to have completed the equivalent of the University’s B.S. degree in Geosciences, as well as a 3-hour scientific programming course.
+Entering students are expected to have completed the equivalent of the University’s B.S. degree in Geosciences, including courses in physics, mathematics and chemistry.
 Students whose undergraduate training is in a science other than geology or geophysics are admitted to the program when their previous course work complements or supports their intended research interests.
-Students may be admitted with some deficiencies but these must be completed during the first 18 graduate hours.
+Deficiencies in the undergraduate background of admitted students will be address through a sequence of four required graduate courses.
 It is understood that the minimum course requirements for the intended degree, as specified below, apply to well-prepared students.

 The University’s general degree requirements are discussed here.